Tennis-Wildcard Venus through to second round at her 23rd Wimbledon

 The Romanian failed to convert three break points in the final game, but saved another match point, before Williams made sure of victory at the third attempt.

+When asked what her tennis future might hold, Williams could only laugh.

+"I don't think anyone's asked me that in a while," she said.
+My future will be on tomorrow when I play another match.
+That is exactly what it is."

-Williams' next opponent will be Tunisian Ons Jabeur, who beat Sweden's Rebecca Peterson 6-2 6-1.
+Williams' next opponent will be Tunisian Ons Jabeur, who this month became the first Arab woman to win a WTA event and beat Sweden's Rebecca Peterson 6-2 6-1 in her first-round match.

+"Ons I would say is one of my favourite people on tour.
+Honestly, she's just breaking down barriers.
+The first woman from her country to do anything that she's doing," said Williams.

+"She just won her first tournament, so she's got to be feeling great...I think she's inspiring so many people, including me."

 (Reporting by Alan Baldwin, editing by Ed Osmond)